edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 - `{owner}` = `<device service name>`
 - `{profile}` = `<device profile name>`

-This multi-level topic scheme allows consuming services to filter which System Events they receive base of the topic that is subscribed.
+This multi-level topic scheme allows consuming services to filter which System Events they receive based on the topic that is subscribed.

 !!! example - "Example - System Event subscription topics"
     ```